-In case of double track crossings where trains are moved on each track, as a rule, in one direction, a derail should be provided for the back-up movements, and for the further purpose of insuring clearance of crossing before clearance signal can be given on opposing route.
+In case of double track crossings where trains are moved on double track ach track, as a rule, in one direction, a derail should be provided back - back - up each track, as a rule, in one direction, a derail should be provided for the back-up movements, and for the further purpose of insuring clearance of crossing before clearance signal can be given on opposing route.
 The back-up derail should be placed not less than one hundred and fifty (150) feet nor more than three hundred (300) feet from the crossing.

-In mechanical interlocking plants all derails and point switches whether facing or trailing, must be worked either by iron or steel pipe not less than one inch in diameter.
+In mechanical interlocking plants all derails and point switches Derails -how whether facing or trailing, must be worked either by iron or steel worked. pipe not less than one inch in diameter.

-All slip switches. movable point frogs and derails should be Locks for delocked either by a separate line of connections from those used to move such slip switches, movable point frogs or derails. or by double pointed switch and lock movement of approved pattern.
+All slip switches, movable point frogs and derails should be Locks for delocked either by separate line of connections from those used to move such slip switches, movable point frogs or derails, or by double pointed switch and lock movement of approved pattern.